gbmhunter/blog/content/programming/virtual-machines-and-containers/docker/volumes/index.md

 Any existing files in <code>/root/</code> will be shadowed by this mount.
 This means that you cannot expose pre-existing files that reside in the container to the root system using this method.
 {{% /note %}}

-<h2>Using A Dockerfile</h2>
+## Using A Dockerfile

-<p>Be careful with your placement of the `VOLUME` command inside a Dockerfile, as it essentially creates an immutable folder structure from that point forwards.
-Any modifications to the mount directory (or any sub-directory) will not be present when you create a container from the built image.</p>
+Be careful with your placement of the `VOLUME` command inside a Dockerfile, as it essentially creates an immutable folder structure from that point forwards.
+Any modifications to the mount directory (or any sub-directory) will not be present when you create a container from the built image.